check-spelling/zephyr/samples/subsys/debug/debugmon/README.rst

 The source code shows how to:

 #.
-Configure registers to enable degugging in debug monitor mode
+Configure registers to enable debugging in debug monitor mode
 #.
 Specify custom interrupt to be executed when entering a breakpoint

 .. _debugmon-sample-requirements: